willgdjones/pydantic-ai/docs/agents.md

 In some use cases a single Agent will control an entire application or component, but multiple agents can also interact to embody more complex workflows.

-The [`Agent`][pydantic_ai.Agent] class is well documented, but in essence you can think of an agent as a container for:
+The [`Agent`][pydantic_ai.Agent] class has full API documentation, but conceptually you can think of an agent as a container for:

 * A [system prompt](#system-prompts) — a set of instructions for the LLM written by the developer
 * One or more [retrievers](#retrievers) — functions that the LLM may call to get information while generating a response
 * An optional structured [result type](results.md) — the structured datatype the LLM must return at the end of a run
 * A [dependency](dependencies.md) type constraint — system prompt functions, retrievers and result validators may all use dependencies when they're run
-* Agents may optionally also have a default [model](api/models/base.md) associated with them, the model to use can also be defined when running the agent
+* Agents may optionally also have a default [model](api/models/base.md) associated with them; the model to use can also be specified when running the agent

-In typing terms, agents are generic in their dependency and result types, e.g. an agent which required `#!python Foobar` dependencies and returned data of type `#!python list[str]` results would have type `#!python Agent[Foobar, list[str]]`.
+In typing terms, agents are generic in their dependency and result types, e.g., an agent which required dependencies of type `#!python Foobar` and returned results of type `#!python list[str]` would have type `#!python Agent[Foobar, list[str]]`.

 Here's a toy example of an agent that simulates a roulette wheel: